Skip to content

 If you’re searching for a rail-trail that comes with a heaping side of things to do, you’re in luck with the Shelby Farms Greenline.
 At just over 10 miles, running from midtown Memphis to Cordova, the asphalt trail resides alongside the accompanying 4,500-acre Shelby Farms Park, the largest urban park in the United States.
 It’s a place packed with family-friendly activities.
 Bike rentalsHorseback ridingZiplining?
 A water play sprayground?
 Yup, they’ve got it all.
 The park even has its own herd of American Bison, rounding out the diverse experiences this trail, and park, has to offer.

-TRAIL OF THE MONTH: Tennessee’s Shelby Farms Greenline (May 2016)
+Related: Tennessee’s Shelby Farms Greenline

 Tweetsie Trail